Texas Motorcycle Laws

 These courses need to be approved by the Department of Public Safety (DPS).
 The DPS website has a list of approved safety courses.
 Once you have completed the safety course, you need to take the results to your local DPS office.
 If you have a motorcycle license from another state, you may be able to skip the safety course.

-The final step in earning your license is to take a driving test and a written test.
+The final step in earning your license is to take a driving and written tests.
 If you are over 18, the driving test may be waived.
 The exam will test your knowledge of all Texas motorcycle laws.
 Questions on this exam may ask you (1) how to swerve your motorcycle correctly, (2) when it is appropriate to use specific signals on your motorcycle, and (3) what you should do about a flat tire, among other questions.

 Additional Motorcycle Education